dawidkc/spring-task-scope/docs/usage.md

 Beans with `@TaskScoped` are resolvable only when a task scope is active.
 Trying to resolve a bean outside of task scope will result in `NoSuchElementException`.
 Any object can be treated as contextual object (in the above example it is a String with the value `"context"`).

+Task scope should be activated within `try-with-resources`, because it's `AutoCloseable`.
+You can also close the scope manually, but this is not really recommended (though it works fine).

 ## Using @TaskContext to activate task scope within a method